-But what if we told you that making a few changes with your pillow and mattress could make stomach sleeping even better?
-In this blog post, we'll discuss the benefits of using a pillow while sleeping on your stomach and give you some tips on finding the perfect pillow for your sleeping position.
+But what if we told you that making a few changes to your pillow and mattress could improve your stomach's sleep?
+In this blog post, we'll discuss the benefits of using a pillow while sleeping on your stomach and give tips on finding the perfect pillow for your sleeping position.

 Is Stomach Sleeping Good or Bad?

 We all may have different preferences when it comes to sleeping positions.
-While some individuals feel more at ease resting on their sides or stomachs, others would rather sleep on their backs.
-Regarding the impact of stomach sleeping on human health, there are differing views.
+While some individuals feel more comfortable resting on their sides or stomachs, others would rather sleep on their backs.
+There are differing views on the impact of stomach sleeping on human health.

 Health Concerns for Stomach Sleepers

-Pregnant women may experience difficulties with stomach sleeping, which is another thing to think about.
-Sleeping on the stomach becomes increasingly uncomfortable as the belly grows, and it can also put pressure on your baby.
+Another thing to consider is that pregnant women may experience difficulties with stomach sleeping.
+Sleeping on the stomach becomes increasingly uncomfortable as the belly grows and can pressure your baby.

-Pregnant women are advised to sleep on their sides for a good blood circulation to the unborn baby.
-Try Eli & Elm’s pregnancy body pillow for a comfortable and pain free journey towards motherhood.
+Pregnant women are advised to sleep on their sides to ensure good blood circulation to the unborn baby.
+Try Eli & Elm’s pregnancy body pillow for a comfortable and pain-free journey towards motherhood.

 How Does Stomach Sleeping Affect Your Back and Neck?

 Many people who sleep on their stomachs feel pain of some kind.
-Your ability to sleep might be impacted by discomfort in your joints, neck, or back.
+The discomfort in your joints, neck, or back might affect your ability to sleep.
 You will likely wake up during the night and feel uneasy and tired in the morning with discomfort at night.

-According to many studies, stomach sleeping puts a significant amount of pressure on your spine.
-This is because the center of your body bears most of your weight which makes it quite difficult to sleep and eventually your spine becomes misaligned.
+According to many studies, stomach sleeping puts significant pressure on your spine.
+This is because the center of your body bears most of your weight, making it quite difficult to sleep, and eventually, your spine becomes misaligned.

-In addition, other body parts become more stressed when the spine is not balanced.
-Furthermore, because your spine serves as a conduit for your nerves, spinal tension can result in discomfort virtually anywhere in your body.
+In addition, when the spine is unbalanced, other body parts become more stressed.
+Furthermore, spinal tension can result in discomfort virtually anywhere in the body because the spine is a nerve conduit.

 How Does a Pillow Affect Stomach Sleepers?

-Stomach sleeping is a common position for many people.
-According to several studies almost 16% of adults are stomach sleepers.
-While this position may feel comfortable for some, it can also have negative impacts on the body if not properly supported.
-And one of the key factors that can affect stomach sleepers is their choice of pillow.
+Stomach sleeping is the most typical position for many people.
+The research found that almost 16% of adults are stomach sleepers.
+It can be excellent for some people, but it can also be harmful to the body if it is not adequately supported.
+One key factor that can affect stomach sleepers is their choice of pillow.

 Best Pillow for Stomach Sleepers

-We found some great pillows for tummy sleepers that are purposely made for individuals who sleep on their stomach.
-Our next move was talking with experts in sleeping matters to identify which are the best shapes, firmness levels and filling amounts of such pillows.
+We found some great pillows for tummy sleepers, purposely made for individuals who sleep on their stomachs.
+Our next move was to talk with experts in sleeping matters to identify the best shapes, firmness levels, and filling amounts of such pillows.

-Now let’s delve into how stomach sleepers can be affected by pillows and which types of them are more suitable for your sleeping style.
+Now, let’s delve into how pillows affect stomach sleepers and which types suit their sleeping styles.

 Neck and Spine Alignment

-All sleep positions need to have the neck and spine correctly aligned.
-When one is lying on their stomach, the neck and spine will not be supported for the normal curves, leading to pain.
-Turning their heads to the side overstretched most stomach sleepers’ necks and shoulders as well.
+All sleep positions require correct neck and spine alignment.
+When lying on one's stomach, the neck and spine are not supported for the standard curves, leading to pain.
+Turning their heads to the side overstretched, most stomach sleepers’ necks and shoulders.

-To relieve these aches and pains, people who sleep on their stomach should use the right pillow.
-Such a pillow has to be flat and soft enough so that both your head and neck can remain relatively neutral with each other.
-This is important because it will ensure that they wake up without any signs of headache, stiff neck or backache owing to poor postural habits during sleep time.
+People who sleep on their stomachs should use the right pillow to relieve these aches and pains.
+Such a pillow must be flat and soft enough to keep your head and neck relatively neutral.
+This is important because it will ensure they wake up without any signs of headache, stiff neck, or backache due to poor postural sleep habits.

 Breathing Difficulties

-Moreover, using a very thick or hard pillow can worsen this condition since it forces one’s face further into it only.
-Thin pillows are best for people that sleep on their stomachs since they do not cause any breathing blockages and also ensure that you have a nice sleep throughout the night.
+Moreover, using a thick or hard pillow can worsen this condition since it forces one’s face further into it.
+Thin pillows are best for people who sleep on their stomachs since they do not cause breathing blockages and ensure that you have a nice sleep throughout the night.

 Pressure Points and Joint Pain

-Lying on your stomach without good support may lead to bad pain in the joints through pressure point build up.
-It means that when you lay down on the bed, the weight of your body is distributed unevenly thus causing some parts like hips, shoulders and knees to hurt even more if one had previous problems with their joints.
+Lying on your stomach without good support may lead to joint pain through pressure point buildup.
+When you lay down on the bed, your body's weight is distributed unevenly, thus causing some parts like hips, shoulders, and knees to hurt even more if you have previous joint problems.

 Allergies and Skin Sensitivity